psychology pre-doctoral internship /

 The goals of the Doctoral Internship in Clinical Psychology are:

-- to produce competent psychologists that are trained for practice in the general skill domains of clinical psychology
+- To produce competent psychologists that are trained for practice in the general skill domains of clinical psychology

-- to integrate the Scientist-Practitioner model with practical knowledge and understanding of professional ethics
+- To integrate the Scientist-Practitioner model with practical knowledge and understanding of professional ethics

-The internship program provides particular emphasis on: diagnosis, assessment, clinical conceptualization, treatment planning, and biofeedback.
+The internship program provides particular emphasis on: diagnosis, assessment, clinical conceptualization, treatment planning, therapeutic intervention, and biofeedback.
 In addition, the interns are expected to develop professional and collegial relationships with staff and other interns.
 They are also expected to develop their own professional identity by functioning effectively as members of multi-disciplinary teams that includes professionals from many different agencies.
 The objectives are both to become proficient in the provision of psychological services and to enhance the professional qualities necessary to participate effectively in different organizational settings.

-Brain and Body Integration is a private mental health clinic located in Denver, Colorado and Colorado Springs, Colorado.
+Brain and Body Integration is a large private mental health clinic located in Denver, Colorado and Colorado Springs, Colorado.
 Internships are offered at both the Colorado Springs and Denver locations.
 Ryan Cole, Psy.D. is the director of training at Brain and Body Integration.
-A team of clinical psychologists provide individual supervision, group supervision, and didactic training to interns.
+A team of seven clinical psychologists provide individual supervision, group supervision, and didactic training to interns.
 Both training locations are equipped with psychologist testing instruments, computers, and offices for clinical use.
 An administrative assistant is available to assist with scheduling and daily management of administrative/office issues.

 goals and objectives